DIPlib/diplib/pydip/setup/README.md

 this package contains *DIPviewer*, an interactive multi-dimensional image viewer, and *DIPjavaio*, an interface to the
 [*OME Bio-Formats*](https://www.openmicroscopy.org/bio-formats/) library.
-The package is compatible with NumPy and any image processing package that uses a NumPy-compatible way of representing images.
+The package is compatible with *NumPy* and any image processing package that uses a *NumPy*-compatible way of representing images.

 See [the *DIPlib* website](https://diplib.org/) for more information.